MohsenBah/Credit_risk_prediction/README.md

 2- Classification

 As shown, LDA and Logistic Regeression the powerful models according to the AUC measure with startified cross validation.
-I chose LR with l2 penalty as final model.
+I chose LR with l2 penalty as a final model.

 <img src="static/img/models.png" width="600px">